mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domain                                      | -$12 |
 | **Net profit**                              | **-$43** |

-I never thought What Got Done was a brilliant business idea, but I was feeling burned out after failing for months to turn a profit on Is It Keto (TODO: link).
+I never thought What Got Done was a brilliant business idea, but I was feeling frustrated after failing for months to turn a profit on Is It Keto (TODO: link).
 What Got Done seemed like a fun project to cheer myself up and teach myself Vue.js.
 And it was!
 I love Vue.js.
-I've finally found a web framework that lets me build websites quickly without struggling to navigate through a jungle of leaky abstraction.
+I've finally found a web framework that lets me build websites quickly without struggling to navigate through a maze of leaky abstraction.

 I figured that as long as I was building What Got Done, I should explore the possibility of making it into a business.
 After interviews with several businesses, nobody seemed to feel that What Got Done fit them better than a dedicated Slack channel (TODO: link), so I moved on.